muFunds

 Function call

-=muFunds(option, id, source) (if you use a period as decimal separator)
+=muFunds({option}, {asset_id}) (if you use a period as decimal separator)

-=muFunds(option; id; source) (if you use a comma as decimal separator)
+=muFunds({option}; {asset_id}) (if you use a comma as decimal separator)

-Returned data options (option)
+Available data options ({option})

-nav: Net Asset Value (NAV) or price.
+"nav": Net Asset Value (NAV) or price.

-change: Last NAV/price change.
+"change"/"return1d": Last NAV/price change.

-currency: Asset currency, in 3-letter code.
+"currency": Asset currency, in 3-letter code.

-date: Last NAV/price date.
+"date": Last NAV/price date.

-expenses: Total Expenses Ratio (TER).
+"expenses": Total Expenses Ratio (TER).

-category: Fund category according to the source.
+"category": Fund category according to the source.

-Asset identifiers (id)
+Asset identifiers (types of {asset_id})

 • ISIN (International Securities Identification Number)